sagiadinos/garlic-player/src/README.md

 # directory src

+Garlic-player is splitted into garlic-lib and different player-xxx.
+The so called player views.

+- better unit testing for the library
+- more platform indepence
+- independence of the "view"-component

+The player-view is a small part which is responsible for the visualisation and UI.

+For example, due to the independence it is possible to replace the Android version with a native Java implementation.

+As Qt-Widget are not full compatible with Android or iOS we need so or so two different views.

+Unfortunately I faced a lot of bugs and problems with QML.
+So it makes no sense to stuck on a QML Version from my point of view.

 ## garlic-lib

 The basic lib for the player without dependencies to the view component and for testing.